xframes-project/xframes/README.md

 # XFrames - cross-platform DOM-free GUI development for Node.js and the browser

+We are currently experiencing issues with our hosting provider https://xframes.dev is not working as expected.
+You access the official website here: https://xframes-project-website.onrender.com/

 **xframes** is a high-performance library that empowers developers to build native desktop applications using familiar web technologies, specifically Node.js and React, without the overhead of the DOM. xframes serves as a streamlined alternative to Electron, designed for developers looking to maximize performance and efficiency.

 ## Key Features